 “My little brother wants to see you.
 I have to work on my homework because my best friend is coming over tonight.
 You can hang out with Jake until then.
 I really want you to meet her.
 I hope you like her.”

-“If she’s your best friend, of course I’d like her.
-I’m glad your little brother likes my company.”
+“If she’s your best friend, of course, I’d like her.
+And, I’m glad your little brother likes my company.”

 “Thank you, Hayden.
 You’re the best.”
 She fixes her dolphin necklace.
-“You ever heard of the legacy of Britney Treys?”
+“You ever heard of Britney Treys?”

 “Britney Treys...”
 He stares at the road, searching for an answer, “I know her!
-She was the basketball captain that brought the school to the finals, winning it, and came back last year to shape us swimmers up.”
+She was the basketball captain that brought the school to the finals, won it, and came back last year to shape us, swimmers, up.”
 Misty gives a curious look to him and he answers, “Coach asked her to come to our practices and gives us a motivational speech.
 She led several practices.
 It was gruesome, but it really helped the team.”

-“She was always amazing at helping others.”
-Misty mumbles.
+“She was always amazing at sports.”
+Misty adds with a yawn.

-“She seemed like a great person, even when she was making me swim 20 laps.”
+He laughs before scooting closer to her in the seat to let her nap on his shoulder.
+“She seemed like a great person, even if she made me swim 20 laps.”
 He laughs before stopping the car.
 “I’ll pull into the driveway after I pick up some snacks for your little brother.
 Go inside first and start your work.
+Maybe take a nap.
 I can’t go into your house and hang out with Jake if I don’t come bearing food.”

 Misty leans against him, “Don’t leave me hanging, Sanderson.”

-“I only plan on doing that to surprise you.”
+“I would never plan on doing that.”
 He smirks before driving around the corner.

 She freezes as she reached the bottom of the stairs.
 A person was sitting on her living room couch, their back facing her.
 She raises her hand, pointing her pen at the figure, “W-Who are you?”